 - I used a design found in Cricut Design Space.
 Miss Kate Cuttables, Spring Has Sprung – “Flowers and Twigs” #MA7A9976

-- Beads in blue, clear or white – or any color you choose!
+- Beads in blue, clear or white – I used Hildie & Jo beads from Joann Fabrics

 - Crimp beads – little beads that help stop and space beads

 - Gorilla Glue – Waterproof Indoor/Outdoor.
-This is the kind I eventually found to work really well: Gorilla White Waterproof Polyurethane Glue
+This is the kind I found that worked: Gorilla White Waterproof Polyurethane Glue.

 Step One: Use Cricut Outdoor Vinyl to create a fun design on your watering can!
 I searched Cricut Design Space for a flower design I liked and found one called “Flowers and Twigs” by Miss Kate Cuttables.
 The Cricut Outdoor Vinyl Sampler pack came with 6 colors.
 I chose to edit the design to include 4 of the 6 colors – blue, green, pink and yellow.
 The pack also came with black and white, which I didn’t use.